JuliaIntervals/IntervalArithmetic.jl/docs/src/construction.md

 # Constructing intervals

 Constructing an interval is the most basic operation in the library.
-There are several methods to construct intervals:
+There are several methods to construct intervals listed below.

+Note that a valid interval `[a, b]` must have `a ≤ b`.

 - `interval(x)`